awsdocs/amazon-comprehend-developer-guide/doc_source/custom-copy-importing.md

 **To import a custom model**

-1. Sign in to the AWS Management Console and open the [Amazon Comprehend console](https://console.aws.amazon.com/comprehend/)\.
+1. Sign in to the AWS Management Console and open the Amazon Comprehend console at [https://console\.aws\.amazon\.com/comprehend/](https://console.aws.amazon.com/comprehend/)

 1. In the navigation menu on the left, under **Customization**, choose the page for the type of model that you are importing: